 - Scope of the job and its impact on the operations

-- Working relationship with other players, like managers, team members, customers
+- Working relationships with other players, like managers, team members, customers

 - Methods, techniques, and equipment that are used